The need is now.

 The systematic exclusion of women has had fatal consequences and has led to incorrect dosing and treatment assumptions for women for very common diseases.
 We must start investing in women’s health by investing in the research required to address persistently unanswered questions.

 We cannot rely on a public sector solution.
-Less than 11% of the NIH budget in 2023 was dedicated to women’s health research despite women representing 51% of the American population.
+Less than 9% of NIH research grants were dedicated to women’s health research from 2013 - 2023 despite women representing 51% of the American population.
 Researchers can only pursue projects they can get funded, which is why, absent sufficient public funding, private funders need to increase opportunities for women’s health research.

 The Foundation for Women’s Health is a lean and efficient grant-making organization.
 All Board members serve pro bono so that your funds can go directly to the research we urgently need.